Covariant Function Algebras of Invariant Characters of Normal Subgroups: Examples and Conclusions

 where $\odot$ is the Hadamard product.
 Let $\nu\in\mathbb{R}$, $\psi,\phi\in \mathcal{C}_\nu(\mathbb{G}_d(H),\mathbb{R})$, and $(\mathbf{h},\bfmu,t)\in\mathbb{G}_d(H)$.
 Then, using (\ref{cc.GHd.N=R}), the covariant convolution is

 and the covariant involution is

 \end{example}

-{\bf Acknowledgement.} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 794305.
+{\bf Acknowledgment.} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 794305.
 The author gratefully acknowledge the supporting agencies.
 The findings and opinions expressed here are only those of the author, and not of the funding agency.\\ The author would like to express his deepest gratitude to Vladimir V. Kisil for suggesting the problem that motivated the results in this article, stimulating discussions and pointing out various references.
-Thanks are also due to Hans G. Feichtinger and Antoine Derighetti for stimulating discussions and pointing out various references.